emsmccoy/pronunciationApp/backend/resources/springboot-for-5yo.md

 - What if you could watch chefs cooking?
 The `WebSocket` is like a magical window where you see everything happening in the kitchen, right when it's happening!

-- The `Security` is like a friendly firend who makes sure only nice people can enter and keeps all the secret recipes safe.
+- The `Security` is like a kind and strong firend who makes sure only nice people can enter and keeps all the secret recipes safe.

 - The `Thymeleaf Templates` and `Vaadin` create super cool, colorful menus that make you smile and want to try everything.